Estate Planning Frequently Asked Questions

 Estate planning is a complex and often confusing field, one that many people neglect until it's too late.
 In order to safeguard your assets, make sure your wishes are followed, and provide for your loved ones after you're gone, you need a collection of legally binding estate planning documents.
-Contact an experienced family law attorney at Hocker & Associates LLC for a free consultation about your planning needs.
+Contact an experienced family law attorney at Hocker Law, LLC for a free consultation about your planning needs.
 Before you call, read through our FAQ to find out more:

 - Who needs estate planning documents and why?

 - What if I am married?
 Won't my money just go to my spouse if I don't have a will?

 - What is a Power of Attorney, Executor or Trustee?

 - Can I name more than one person as my Executor, Trustee or Power of Attorney?